 Studying is really no fun when you could be going out with friends instead, but if you make it a point to study for your finals ahead of time, at least a little bit at a time, then you still have a ton of time to go out with friends and when finals come you won’t feel like you are ill-prepared because you have been preparing.

 Panicking will get you nowhere.
 Instead of panicking figure out all of the things that you could do to most benefit yourself.
 Is it putting away anything distracting and reading your notes or textbook?
 Is it making flashcards or a quizlet page?
 What about getting some people together to help you study?

 Don’t pull an all-nighter

 While the easiest thing to do when you are feeling unprepared is to cram and pull an all-nighter, this may end up completely backfiring and all of that time will have been for nothing.
 All-nighters just make you feel extra tired when you are taking your test and how is that supposed to help your brain remember the answers?
-Instead of stay up a little later than usual studying any material you can muster your brain into remembering, get some sleep, and maybe wake up earlier than you would have to- and get in an extra minute reviewing.
-It will benefit you more in the long run.
+Instead stay up a little later than usual studying any material you can muster your brain into remembering, get some sleep, and wake up earlier than you would have to- and get in an extra minute of reviewing.
+It will surely benefit you more in the long run.

 Finals will be over before you know it, I hope these tips helped.
 What other ways do you work to survive finals week?

 Subscribe to my mailing list for exclusive content